 - a.
 LGA endemicity and co-endemicity

 - b.
 Treatment plans

 - c.
 Historical records of number of rounds

 - d.
 Historical records of therapeutic coverage

-- es and based on:

 - e.
 Geographic coverage

 - f.
 Medicine balance

 - g.
 New amount of medicine requested

 - h.
 Micro plan document

 Completed request are sent by the States to zonal coordinators for review and approval.